 Each Icelandic folk song and place sampled to create this work carries a story that inspired it, allowing for new interpretations of folk songs and tales.

-The Waterfall and the Oak (Start at 0:17) Treated with Effects
+(Start at 0:17) Treated with Effects

 Icelandic Folk Song ‘Fossinn og eikin’ by Páll Jónsson